- How to choose a driving instructor in Hampstead

-You may be nervous on your test day, so our driving instructors in Hampstead have recommended that you take a driving lesson straight before your test slot.
+You may be nervous on your test day, driving instructors in Hampstead have recommended that you take a driving lesson straight before your test slot.
 It’s a great way to spend some time refocusing, building your confidence and going over any tricky areas before your test.

 Choosing between manual and automatic

 Deciding between manual and automatic driving lessons in Hampstead isn’t always easy.

 On the one hand, automatic driving lessons tend to be easier, especially in urban areas like Hampstead.
 You don’t have to get your head around clutch control, or worry about changing gears each time you come to a stop in standstill traffic.
 So, you could find you pass your driving test quicker in an automatic.